 ||Jaki Booth BCom (Hons)

 |Head of Commercial Services, Media and Techology

 ||John Mills FCCA

-- all registered full-time students of the University;
+- all other registered part-time students of the University;

-- all members of staff of the University wishing to become associate members on payment of the appropriate membership fee;
+- all members of staff of the University;

-- such persons as the Union in accordance with its Laws may elect as honorary members;
+- such persons as the Union in accordance with its Laws may elect as honorary life members.